PennyGituku/dsc-phase-3-project-v2-3/README.md

 # Data Analysis
 ![image](https://github.com/PennyGituku/dsc-phase-3-project-v2-3/assets/133040605/cfab1e09-c9de-41d7-9c45-ea47eaeabfee)

-The variables don't have a high correlation thus there is no multicollinearity.
+The variables don't have a high correlation, seeing that the highest correlation is 0.58, thus there is no multicollinearity.

 classification models used were:
 > Logistic Regression: It's a simple and widely used model for binary classification.
 It's also extendable to multiclass classification.